Compare Monitor Connections

 To connect a digital source to an analog display, you will need a DVI to VGA adapter like this one shown here.
 This DVI to VGA adapter will convert to the lowest common denominator, which in this case would be analog.

-For example, let’s say you have a high end video card in your computer which has digital outputs by default, but you have older analog (VGA) monitors that you want to connect it to.
+For example, let’s say you have a high end video card in your computer.
+It has digital outputs by default, but you have older analog (VGA) monitors that you want to connect it to.
 You would use an adapter like this to convert from the video cards from digital to analog.
 One side of this adapter will connect to the digital video card, the other would connect to your VGA monitor cable.

 It is important to know that not all video cards support analog even if the adapter fits.
 For example an all digital video card cannot be converted to analog if it is not supported by the video card itself.
 See your video card specs to verify.
 If you have a newer all digital video card and older analog monitors, you will need to buy new digital monitors.